 Life's footprints leave impressions on the person we are.
 Sometimes it feels as if there is no one we can turn to when we experience difficulties in our life.
 This can leave us confused, angry, afraid, alone and hopeless.
 It can mean we feel isolated, anxious, depressed with a lack of confidence and self belief.
 I will offer you a safe, confidential, non-judgmental space in which you can explore life's challenges.

 My clients come from all walks of life but they all have one thing in common.
 They have all decided they want to talk to someone about feelings and issues that are troubling them.

-I have two 'Therapy Dogs' called Kim and Bo Bo.
-Some of my clients like my two dogs to be with them in the room when they come to counselling.
-Clients tell me that being able to stroke and be with the dogs helps them feel more at ease.
-That the dogs help to relieve some of the tension and anxiety surrounding therapy.
-The option to have the dogs in the room would be discussed prior to our first session.
+I have a 'Therapy Dog' called Rocco.
+Some of my clients like my dog to be with them in the room when they come to counselling.
+Clients tell me that being able to stroke and be with Rocco helps them feel more at ease.
+That Rocco helps to relieve some of the tension and anxiety surrounding therapy.
+The option to have Rocco in the room would be discussed prior to our first session.

 Walk and Talk - Weather permitting I offer the option of Walk and Talk Therapy.
 Some clients find talking outside more relaxing and less stressful.
 They find the combination of gentle exercise and walking side by side with their therapist in the countryside helps them to move forward both physically and mentally.